idun-project/idun-cartridge/doc/toolbox.md

 7. [sys](#toolsys): An API for calling System utilities

 ### toolUser
-This API works for console and fullscreen tools.
+This API works for console and full-screen tools.
 For console tools, it is mainly useful for creating text that stands out against the more mundane console output through the use of colors, lines, or borders.
-When used for a fullscreen tool, it can also provide "popup" dialogs, menus, or help.
+When used for a full-screen tool, it can also provide "popup" dialogs, menus, or help.

 The interface to the user API is designed so it can be data-driven.
 Therefore, the parameters to each function are embedded in the code, immediately following the `jsr` for the function.